 bin at the bottom of the escalator of the Lane Cove Plaza Woolworths.

 Nescafe Dolce Gusto has teamed up with TerraCycle to give coffee pods a second life.
 Watch the video to see exactly how the program works.
 Pure Flowers Florist in Lane Cove host a collection bin for your used coffee pods so feel free to drop off your used coffee pods in store during business hours.
-Council is also currently trialling a recycling service for used toothbrushes, toothpaste tubes, caps and packaging and floss containers, a designated waste bin is located in the foyer of the Civic Centre.

 These collection boxes are run by TerraCycle, a company eliminating the idea of waste by recycling the "non-recyclable".
 TerraCycle offers a range of free programs that are funded by conscientious companies, as well as recycling solutions available for purchase for almost every form of waste.
 Find more information on TerraCycle's circular approach to repurposing waste or order your own collection box via their website.